 Direct suggestion usually only forms part of a session.
 It is important to create a strong session using a combination of techniques to make sure you get the long-term changes you want.

 Most sessions will also incorporate what we call "ego-strengthening", a kind of tonic for the system.
 Through day to day living and the challenges we all face, we can naturally all lose sight of our strengths and assets and our confidence.
-Ego-strengthening can remind us of our resources as well as make the kinds of changes you want to make easier to go along with.
+Ego-strengthening can remind us of our resources as well as make the kinds of changes you want to make easier to embrace.